antonwierenga/activemq-cli/README.md

 Command-line interface utility to interact with the Apache ActiveMQ message broker using OpenWire/JMX.

-[![alt text](/activemq_demo.gif)](https://www.youtube.com/watch?v=e_D6qGl-ZC8 "YouTube demo video")
+[![alt text](/activemq_demo.gif)](https://www.youtube.com/watch?v=e_D6qGl-ZC8 "YouTube demo video") Here is a [three minute video](https://www.youtube.com/watch?v=e_D6qGl-ZC8) that shows how to install, configure and use ActiveMQ CLI.

 ## Installation
 Download activemq-cli in the [release section](https://github.com/antonwierenga/activemq-cli/releases) of this repository.